-The holes were collared on-site with a high precision portable GPS Trimble R8.
+Drillholes were collared on-site with a high precision portable Garmin GPS.

-Drilling azimuth reference was provided through calculation of points of coordinates.
-The traditional use of a compass was not recommended due to the high level of magnetism developed by some horizons of the underlying iron formations.
+Drilling azimuth references were provided through calculation of points of coordinates.
+A traditional compass was not used due to the high level of magnetism developed by some horizons of the underlying iron formations.

 Deviation and inclination tests were carried out in the holes.
-A Flexit or gyro instrument was used to measure both orientation and inclination of all the drillholes.
-This instrument provided useful magnetic susceptibility values.
+A Flexit or gyro instrument was used to measure the orientation and inclination of all the drillholes.

 Readings were taken every 50 m or at least 2 times in one hole.
-All the data obtained with the Flexit instrument were analyzed and all the inappropriate data were eliminated if deviation was too large and/or if the magnetic susceptibility was too high.
+All data obtained with the Flexit instrument were analyzed and all inappropriate data were eliminated if the deviation was too large and/or if the magnetic susceptibility was too high.

-Drill cores are provided by the drilling contractor in NQ size (47.6 mm).
-The core is collected in a standard drilling tube and the drillers place the core into wooden core boxes.
-The driller marks the depth in meters after each run, usually every 4 m.
+Drill cores were provided by the drilling contractor in NQ size (47.6 mm).
+The core was collected in a standard drilling tube and the drillers placed the core into wooden core boxes.
+The driller marked the depth in meters after each run, usually every 4 m.

-The drillhole is terminated by the Bloom Lake site geologist once the targeted depth is reached and the core at the drill site is reviewed with respect to target lithologies, alteration and mineralization.
+The drillhole was terminated by the Bloom Lake site geologist once the targeted depth was reached and the core at the drill site was reviewed with respect to target lithologies, alteration and mineralization.